erhardtconsulting/images/freshrss/README.md

 This repository provides a rootless Docker image for [FreshRSS](https://freshrss.org), a self-hosted RSS feed aggregator that allows you to collect and read news and articles from various sources in one place.
 FreshRSS is lightweight, customizable, and supports multiple users.

 Our rootless Docker image is specifically designed to run securely in Kubernetes clusters without granting root privileges.
-It includes both FreshRSS and [FrankenPHP](https://frankenphp.dev/), optimized for secure, rootless operation.
+It includes FreshRSS, running on NGINX and PHP-FPM, optimized for secure, rootless operation.

 ## Why Use a Rootless Image?